Head Coach: Christopher Doran, Esq. (J.D.)

 Assistant Coach: Dana Brudvig

 Dana joined the SDMT coaching staff in Fall 2019.
 As a rookie coach, her Spring 2020 team—which consisted of seven first-year competitors and two returners—earned a second-place finish at Regionals, thereby securing an ORCs berth for SDMT.
 In Spring 2021, Dana co-coached a team that received an honorable mention at ORCs.
+She continues her coaching success in Spring 2022, co-coaching yet another team to receive a bid to ORCS.

 Dana was born and raised in Wisconsin.
 She graduated magna cum laude from the University of Minnesota with a B.A. in Philosophy and a B.M. in Music Performance (Opera).
 She then attended the University of Wisconsin Law School, where she fell in love with The Bluebook as a law review editor, and also competed in mock trial and moot court.
 Since graduating from law school in 2015, Dana has worked as an attorney for the U.S. Department of Justice.